New ANGEL Seminar Series now confirmed for 2021 and 2022.

 Presentations on the topic of teacher education, hosted by the ANGEL Special Interest Group on Teacher Education and featuring presentations by its convenors: Mónica Lourenço (Universidade de Aveiro), Qudsia Kalsoom (Beaconhouse National University) and Benjamin Mallon (Dublin City University).
 Also featuring research presentations from Annette Scheunpflug, Susanne Timm and Dorothea Taube (University of Bamberg), on the topic of: ‘Teaching global citizenship education’.

-- This session, led by the University of Bamberg, reflects on the culture of NGOs coming into schools to enhance the practice of global citizenship education, and aims to collect existing research and discuss the related challenges for NGO’s.
+This session, led by the University of Bamberg, reflects on the culture of NGOs coming into schools to enhance the practice of global citizenship education, and aims to collect existing research and discuss the related challenges for NGO’s.
 Featuring Annette Scheunpflug, Lena Eich and Marina Wagener (University of Bamberg).
-Available to book ASAP.

 MAR 9, 14:00 - 15:30.
 Global Education in Latin America.